 A Guide to the Ogham Alphabet

 Ogham is an ancient Irish alphabet.
 Each letter represented by a mark along one central line.
-Dating back to the 4th century, it is the earliest form of writing to be found in Ireland and examples left by our ancestors can still be found across Ireland and Britain to this day.
+Dating back to the 4th century, it is the earliest form of writing to be found in Ireland.
+Examples left by our ancestors can still be seen in Ireland and Britain to this day.

 If you’ve found your way to our Guide to the Ogham Alphabet, we’re guessing you already know a little about this intriguing language.
 But what is it really about and how was it structured?

-Read on to find out more and test your skills using our useful guide to reading Ogham
+Read on to find out more!
+You may also like to test out your translation skills using our useful guide to reading this ancient script.

 How to Read Ogham